isomerpages/ogp-poe-weikeong/index.md

       announcement_items:
         - title: You He Roasted Delights
           date: 11 June 2024
-          announcement: No Frills roasted meat.
-Highly recommened the roasted chicken rice which is plump and succlent.
-Best part is the hawkers are really friendly, my go to stall to satisfy my chicekn rice craving.
+          announcement: Simple, no-frills roasted meats.
+Highly recommended is the roasted chicken rice—plump and succulent.
+The best part is the hawkers are really friendly, making it my go-to stall to satisfy my chicken rice cravings.
           link_text: ""
           link_url: ""
         - title: Siang Kee Seafood Restaurant
           date: 25 May 2024
+          announcement: >-

-          announcement: Seafood restaurant old school hawker style.
-Highly recommend their butter crayfish which is coated in aromatic butter and crispy cereal.
-Crayfish meat is so fresh, juicy and tender that it will send you to epicurean heaven.
+            This seafood restaurant captures the charm of old-school hawker style.
+Highly recommended is their butter crayfish, which is enveloped in fragrant butter and crunchy cereal.
+The crayfish meat is incredibly fresh, juicy, and tender, promising an epicurean delight.
           link_text: ""
           link_url: ""
         - title: London Fat Duck
           date: 11 May 2024
-          announcement: Waguy of ducks.
-Duck cooked to perfection with Crispy skin and melt in your mouth meat
+          announcement: '"Wagyu of ducks" cooked to perfection with crispy skin and meat that melts in your mouth.'
           link_text: ""
           link_url: ""
   - textcards: